-Qualities aquarium hobbyists love – attractive, easy to maintain, eco-friendly, and natural.
-Excellent at absorbing nutrients to inhibit algae growth.
+Easy to maintain, eco-friendly, and natural.
+Absorbs nutrients to inhibit algae growth.
 Ideal for fish of all sizes and small crustaceans.

-Some consumers reported murky water when they first put them in their tanks.
 Several issues of moss balls that were dry or had brown spots upon arrival.
 Water may be murky for some.

-A value-priced pack of 3 artificial plants.
-More than 10-inches tall – provides coverage for fish, and an affordable way to decorate an aquarium.
-Many consumers report happy fish "hanging out" around them.
+A pack of 3 artificial plants.
+More than 10-inches tall to provide fish coverage.
+Many consumers report happy fish around them.

-Natural-looking, colorful artificial plant with soft leaves that make it a good choice for small and delicate fish like Bettas.
-We love its sturdy weighted base that keeps it in place.
+Natural-looking and colorful.
+Good for small and delicate fish like Bettas.
+Sturdy weighted base that keeps it in place.

-A few owners expected it to be larger, while others complained that their fish paid no attention to it.
+A few owners expected it to be larger, while others complained that their fish ignored it.

 Large and realistic looking.
-Has wide leaves that provide hiding places for timid fish.
+Wide leaves provide hiding places for timid fish.
 Practical for use in terrariums.
-Users rave about how attractive it looks in their tanks.
+Looks attractive.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.